Oklahoma

 Secondary cost-effectiveness test(s) used: utility cost test, participant cost test, societal cost test, ratepayer impact measure

 The evaluation of ratepayer-funded energy efficiency programs in Oklahoma relies on regulatory orders and Commission rules (Title 165 CC Chapter 35 Electric Utility Rules Subchapter 41; Demand Programs 165:35-41-7).
 The administering utilities are primarily responsible for timely evaluation, measurement, and verification of their energy efficiency programs.
-Oklahoma uses all of the five classic benefit-cost tests identified in the California Standard Practice Manual to evaluate energy efficiency programming.
+Oklahoma uses all of the five benefit-cost tests identified in the California Standard Practice Manual to evaluate energy efficiency programming.
 These are the Total Resource Cost (TRC), Utility/Program Administrator (UCT), Participant (PCT), Social Cost (SCT), and Ratepayer Impact Measure (RIM).
-Oklahoma specifies the TRC to be its primary test for decision making.
-The benefit-cost tests are required for overall portfolio, total program, customer project, and individual measure level screening, with exceptions made for low-income programs, pilots, and new technologies.
+The benefit-cost tests are required for overall portfolio, total program, customer project, and individual measure level screening.
 The rules for benefit-cost tests are stated in Title 165 CC Chapter 35 Electric Utility Rules.
-Gas Utilities are subject to the same rules (See OAC k165:45-23-7).
+Gas utilities are subject to the same rules (See OAC k165:45-23-7).

-Last Updated: January 2019
+Last Updated: August 2019

 Requirements for State and Utility Support of Low-Income Energy Efficiency Programs